 Step 1: Bend the drawer panel out of the way just enough to expose the groove.

 Step 2: Apply a thick bead of glue to the exposed groove.

 Step 3: Once applied, fit the shelf back into the groove, and then add weight (like a mountain of books).
 The weight will force the connection until the glue dries (12-24 hours).

 I’ve never had to do it twice to the same drawer, despite how many socks I try and cram into that once-broken drawer.

 (P.S.
-This particular drawer is part of the much-loved set that’s in my master bedroom.
+This particular IKEA drawer is part of the much-loved set that’s in my master bedroom.
 I unveiled that room here if you want to peek around.
 Take off your shoes, I don’t want dirt in my Pebble Rug.)

 This dresser is from the MALM collection at IKEA, but many units are discontinued and on recall.
 Remember that you may be able to return your IKEA dresser to the store for a credit… even if broken… or repaired with glue.
 I owned two sets; one with 4 drawers, and one with 5 (where the top level is actually two smaller drawers).
 Based on their age (~10+ years), I received a reimbursement of $275.